-Third, ensure your layout makes coherent sense.
 You should aim to follow some sort of logical, or chronological, flow of information.
 For example, your name and email shouldn’t be at the bottom of the document.
-If you’re brand new, this is where a template will come in really handy.
+If you’re brand new, this is where a template will come in handy.

 In terms of design, there are so many more unwritten “rules” to consider.
-Your best bet is to research sample infographs and infographic resumes to get a sense of what other people are doing.
-Be objective with your own work, and get a second opinion from a trusted friend.
+Your best bet is to research sample infographics and infographic resumes to get a sense of what other people are doing.
+Be objective with your work, and get a second opinion from a trusted friend.

 Especially if the document is not required, the most important question to consider is: will this help, or hurt, my job application?
 You don’t get bonus points just for providing an infographic resume.
-In order for the document to do you any favors, it has to be exceptional.
+For the document to do you any favors, it has to be exceptional.

 Your Infographic Resume Tool Kit

-- Review the basics of infograph creation.
-After all, infographs are the backbone of an infographic resume.
-This free, crash course in infograph creation is also a handy resource.
+- Review the basics of infographic creation.
+After all, infographics are the backbone of an infographic resume.
+This free, crash course in infographic creation is also a handy resource.

-- Remember, if you don’t have access to design software (which can be very expensive) use a site like Canva, Easel.ly, or Visualize.me.
+- Remember, if you don’t have access to design software (which can be very expensive) use a site like Canva or Easel.ly.